NhanAZ/Stuff/PMBigLogs.md

 - `Item`s returned by event getters are now cloned if modifying the result will have no useful side effects.
 - Updated `pocketmine/bedrock-data` to [`1.11.1`](https://github.com/pmmp/BedrockData/tree/1.11.1%2Bbedrock-1.19.30), which reduces bandwidth consumption during logins by not sending useless biome generation data.

+**For Minecraft: Bedrock Edition 1.19.40**

+### Note about API versions
+Plugins which don't touch the protocol and compatible with any previous 4.x.y version will also run on these releases and do not need API bumps.
+Plugin developers should **only** update their required API to this version if you need the changes in this build.

+**WARNING: If your plugin uses the protocol, you're not shielded by API change constraints.** You should consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you do.

 # 4.10.0
 Released 26th October 2022.

 ## General
 - Added support for Minecraft: Bedrock Edition 1.19.40.
 - Removed support for older versions.

+## Fixes
+- Fixed incorrect command descriptions showing in `/help` when multiple commands use the same name.
+Previously, the most recently registered command would show, even though it wouldn't actually be invoked.
+- Fixed splash potions affecting players in spectator mode.
+- Fixed `World->addParticle()` sending particles to players who couldn't possibly see them when a list of targets was used.
+- Fixed `World->addSound()` sending sounds to players who couldn't possibly hear them when a list of targets was used.

+## Documentation
+- Improved type information available for various API methods in `World`.

 # 4.10.1
 Released 7th November 2022.